richmondu/libpycognito/README.md

 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.

 The sample application is just a console application.
-Need to integrate to Flask to make it a browser application.
+Need to integrate to Flask or Django to make it a browser application.
 That part should be quite easy since it is just UI.